 Our dome switches feature very low closing and opening switch bounce - less than 2 ms, and typically well less than 1 ms. Using either a software debounce scheme or a Schmitt trigger such as 74HC14 to buffer the switch for simple circuits is recommended.
 Software debounce is performed with a micro-controller.
 When the microprocessor senses a switch-state change (high to low or low to high), a delay loop is initiated for a short time, approximately 3 ms and the switch state is checked again.
 The delay loop and repetitive state sensing occurs for 5 to 10 cycles.
 When the sampled switch state remains the same for 4 or 5 delay cycles in a row, the switch state is steady and can be used to trigger an action that is associated with the switch.

 The software debounce is easy to accomplish as long as there is a microprocessor in the application and the switch sense delay cycles does not introduce enough delay that is noticeable to the user.
 Without a microprocessor in the application, use a Schmitt trigger to accomplish the switch debounce.

 If you are developing a custom keypad user interface for your application, always consider which type of switch is the best option for you.
-Here at Epec, we tailor our keypad design and assembly technologies to support the best design and construction for the intended application.
+Here at Epec, we tailor our keypad and assembly design technologies to support the best design and construction for the intended application.
 Each core technology has features and advantages that we compare in order to aid in the best choice for your application.